kawansoft/aceql-http/aceql-http-1.0-user-guide-server.md

 - User  Configuration classes injected at runtime, called "Configurators" in this document.
 These are server classes that     ensure both security and configuration.
 - The AceQL Helper Libraries.
 These are SDKs for Java and C# that allow you to wrap AceQL HTTP API calls using fluent code.

-The execution of each AceQL HTTP API statement is conditioned by optional rules,defined in configuration classes called "Configurators."
+The execution of each AceQL HTTP API statement is conditioned by optional rules, defined in configuration classes called "Configurators."

 The AceQL Web Server embeds its own [Tomcat 8.5](http://tomcat.apache.org/tomcat-8.5-doc/) servlet container in order to run AceQL without any Java EE servlet container.